 Steve’s son Charlie joined the firm after leaving college in 2015 and has specialised in their sales department and workshop management.
 With the acquisition of more highly skilled AC craftsmen, they continued to set the industry standard when it came to the in-house restoration of AC motorcars from all eras.
 Vintage, Post War and Autokraft.
 They continue to manufacture and repair motorcars on original tooling from the AC Thames Ditton and Autokraft, whilst referencing our full catalogue factory drawings.

-ADR Engineering manufacturers racing cars and has its roots in an engineering business founded in the early 1950s supplying motorsport and non-motorsport companies with specialised, bespoke components.
-However, it was not until 2001 that ADR produced their first complete racing car, the ADR Sports 1000.
-Continuous development of their racing cars since then has resulted in a range of four successful models currently being built at their premises in Holyport, Berkshire.
+ADR Engineering is a specialist car engineering company focussing on the restoration of classic cars and the manufacture of high performance race cars.
+Based in Wokingham, Berkshire, ADR has its roots in an engineering business founded in the early 1950’s supplying Motorsport and non-motorsport companies with specialised, bespoke components.
+However it was not until 2001 that we produced the prototype of their first complete racing car, the ADR Sports 1000.

 AK Sportscars Ltd was established in the mid 1980s and specialises in the manufacture of a replica, the AK 427, the design of which is based on an iconic 1960s two seater sports car.
 The name AK comes from the initials of the two founders of the company.

 Based in Peterborough, AK Sportscars are one of the biggest producers of this type of replica car in the country. but have endeavoured to keep the company on a friendly basis.
 Knowing all their customers personally and always putting them first allows AK Sportscars to cater for their individual needs with an after sales service that is renowned for being second to none.

 AK Sportscars firmly believe that, to keep quality high, everything that can be should be and is, manufactured in-house.